-How can you identify the resistance level?
+How can you identify the resistance level

-The easiest way for traders to identify the coin or token’s resistance levels is exactly the same as what we suggested for support levels.
+The easiest way for traders to identify the coin or token resistance levels is exactly the same as what we suggested for support levels.
 You can analyze the chart and then draw a horizontal trend line.
 This time though, your line should be drawn at the top of the chart to trace the peaks.

-Do support and resistance levels work for Bitcoin only?
+Do support and resistance levels work for Bitcoin only

-No, every cryptocurrency and even tradable assets in other markets will have these levels.
+No, every cryptocurrency and even tradable assets on other markets will have these levels.
 How they respond may be different though, and you’ll need to spend your time familiarizing yourself with each of the ones that you want to trade.
 Some have a habit of repeating the same patterns reliably, but others could be more unpredictable.
-This is part of the risk of trading cryptocurrencies.
+This is the part of the risk of trading cryptocurrencies.

-How do you use support and resistance for crypto trading?
+How do you use support and resistance for crypto trading

 Depending on how strong the break is, it could result in significant profit or loss.
 You could also use support levels indicators for shorting in order to take advantage of the aftermath of a break.

-What happens when the levels are broken?
+What happens when the levels are broken

 When the levels are broken it’s hard to say how high or low the crypto asset in question will go.
-However, it will trade erratically for a bit, and then a new resistance and support levels are determined by the market based on the current sentiment.
+However, it will be traded erratically for a bit, and then a new resistance and support levels are determined by the market based on the current sentiment.
 The asset could return to previous levels or it could break out further.

-What happens when support becomes the resistance?
+What happens when support becomes the resistance

-If the value of a particular cryptocurrency drops beneath a certain point, then what was the support could become the new resistance.
+If the value of a particular cryptocurrency drops below a certain point, then what was the support could become the new resistance.
 Sometimes if there is enough negativity after the support is lost, then the asset could continue to fall to more dangerous levels.